William Thompson, DPT, Ph.D.

 School of Health and Rehabilitation Sciences-IUPUI

-Adjunct Assistant Professor of Anatomy & Cell Biology
+Adjunct Associate Professor of Anatomy & Cell Biology

 Department of Anatomy, Cell Biology, & Physiology